Healthy snacking can go a long way to helping your children get their recommended nutrition each day.

 You might be met with resistance from your kids initially, but stand firm.
 If you have a habit of stocking your pantry with crisps and cheesy snacks, of course your kids will resist the change in their snack food.
 If they continue to protest, just reiterate the importance of healthy food in your kids’ diets.
 At the very least you can rest assured that your kids will snack on healthy food as long as they’re under your roof.

 Make healthy snacking educational (but fun)

 When you have time, plan activities designed to encourage your kids to eat healthy food.
-A trip to your local farmer’s market could be immensely instructive to your kids who likely know nothing about local foods.
-Furthermore, local farmer’s market can give your kids perspective on how foods are made and shipped elsewhere, putting a familiar face on healthy foods.
+A trip to your local farmers’ market could be immensely instructive to your kids.
+Furthermore, a local farmer’s market can give your kids perspective on how foods are made and shipped elsewhere, putting a familiar face on healthy foods.
 You can let your kids choose the fruits, vegetables, or other sundries to eat throughout the week.

 Try to avoid pre-packaged snacks

 While it’s one thing to ask mums to keep fresh fruit around the kitchen, it’s another thing to maintain that practice.
 I know it’s especially difficult for mums to plan anything when they’re working at home and raising kids simultaneously.

 If you’re watching your budget and want some snacks that’ll last the week without spoiling, there are alternatives to fresh fruits and vegetables.
 While I’d advise avoiding most prepackaged snacks, even the ones marketed as “healthy,” some are reliable.
 Nuts of any variety can serve as an ideal healthy (and salty) snack, due to their nutrients of protein, iron, and healthy oils.

 Healthy snacking choices for your kids do exist; it just takes a concerted effort on your part.
 While you might not be looking to do more work to provide healthy snacks, the long-term benefits for your kids should outweigh any immediate inconveniences.